 Using a mixture of media as part of your marketing strategy is essential as different segments of your audience are likely to tune into different channels.

 Even more importantly, different media can be used to target those who are at different points in the consumer journey.
-For example, billboards can help build brand awareness, but email is key to building loyalty among past customers.
+For example, billboards can help build brand awareness, but email is key to building loyalty and repeat purchases among past customers.